UrkiMimi/heckdocs/docs/animation/properties.md

 This property controls the dissolve effect on both notes and walls.
 It's the same effect that happens when things go away upon failing a song. **Keep in mind that note bodies and the note arrows have seperate dissolve properties**, see [`dissolveArrow`](#dissolvearrow)

 !!! note
-    How this effect looks will depend on the player's graphics settings.
+    How this effect looks will depend on the player's "Bloom Post Process" effect.
 Lower graphics settings may instead see the note scaling up from 0, rather than the cutout effect.

 `0` is fully transparent and `1` is fully opaque.